-Every professional has a huge and diverse repertoire of stories from their personal and business life that they can use to animate an important point and add significant value to their message.
-These stories range from childhood experiences where we learned an important lesson, customer conversations, challenges at airports, or simply something that happened whilst driving into work.
+Storytelling should be easy because every professional already has a huge and diverse repertoire of stories from their personal and business life.
+Many of these stories can be used to animate an important point and add significant value to their message.
+These stories range from:

 Please replace the content with your own.

 A number of years ago I was leading a team of 300 people in a brand new operation in the North West of England.
 It was one of 7 regional offices in the UK and was one of the best performing in the country across every key measure.
 250 miles away in the South East of England, was an identical regional business, twice the size yet it had the poorest performance across many of the same measures.

 Step 2 Introduce the characters (although not necessarily Step 2)